 - Jumbo Lenders require 680 FICO credit scores

-- The Gustan Cho Team has alternative financing for Jumbo Loans down to 500 credit scores
+- Gustan Cho Associates has alternative financing for Jumbo Loans down to 500 credit scores

 - Portfolio Lenders require 680 credit scores for condotel financing and non-warrantable condo loan programs